-The Poche Centre for Indigenous Health and Well-being Northern Territory is part of an Australia wide network that started with the University of Sydney and was followed by the two centres managed by Flinders University, Adelaide and Alice Springs.
+The Poche Centre for Indigenous Health and Well-Being, Northern Territory, is part of an Australia wide network that started with the University of Sydney and was followed in 2011 by the two centres managed by Flinders University in Adelaide and Alice Springs (now also includes Darwin).

 In 2014 the University of Western Australia and Melbourne University Poche Centres were opened and in 2015 the University of Queensland was opened.
-This year has also seen the start of the Poche Network with the May launch in Canberra.
+This year also saw the start of the Poche Indigenous Health Network (PIHN) with a launch held in Canberra.

-We are working on these aims and objectives in partnership with the Alice Springs Hospital, health organisations and Aboriginal controlled health services and communities.
+Staff work on Poche NT aims and objectives in partnership with the Alice Springs Hospital, the Royal Darwin Hospital, health organisations and Aboriginal controlled health services and communities.

 - Educate health professionals about cultural safety for working with Aboriginal people.